An Interview

 “Why are they dressed like that?”
 I heard.

-I think it was from that guy staring at me in Starbucks.
-I just carried on, though I found my hands in the pockets of my yellow raincoat instinctually.
+I think that was from that guy staring at me in Starbucks.
+Eh, I just gotta carry on, though I did find my hands in the pockets of my raincoat.
 I guess I get it, it’s very yellow, like a really really bright yellow, but I like it.
 It’s oversized and cozy and it’s got pockets and a hood.
-Practical and stylish the seller said also it goes really well with these jeans.
+Practical and stylish the seller said it goes really well with my favourite pair of jeans, you know these jeans.
 Also oversized, also cozy.
 I think I have -

 “What a fucking weirdo!”
 I heard.

 My eyes accidentally found their way to the rude person.
 I thought they looked pretty weird.
 Out in London on the highstreets in full black tie.
 Although that’s harsh, they gotta be wearing black tie for a reason.
-Still, feels wrong that I have to brunt this harassment cos they’re feeling shitty.
-Though I guess they don’t know I can hear them.
-Still, I dunno, they’re still thinking it.
-I have heard worse, much worse.
+Still, feels shitty that I have to brunt their harassment cos they’re feeling shitty.
+Though I guess they don’t know I can hear their thoughts.
+Still, I dunno, they don't need to think it.
+And I've heard worse.
+Much worse.

 I remember when I was like four, maybe five but probably four when I first heard Greg or Steve think “Kaylee’s a doo doo head.” to which I obviously protested “she aint a doo doo head.”
 I never made that mistake again.
-I just kept shtum, it’s better for everyone.
+It’s better for everyone if I just keep shtum.
 It’s weird, I still miss Kaylee.
-I only knew her for what like, a year at most.
-Just there were so many mean kids, or boxes to fit into.
+I only knew her for what like, a year at most, when I was four.
+But there were so many mean kids, or boxes to fit into.
 Which is fucking wild.
 How as a four-year-old did I feel constrained in a box, that should be the time of my life, finding myself and trying things and just living life but as a four-year-old I had to hide and move schools and –

 A red car raced past me an inch from my face.
 I looked down and was standing very much in the road.
-I heard “Watch where your fucking going, fucking wanker.”
-Yeah I deserved that one, that’s on me.
+Yeah, I deserved that one, that’s on me.
 But erm, yeah I’m here outside the Sun’s HQ.
 It’s not what I really want but I can’t complain.
 I mean just getting an interview is big.

 “Imri.
 Imri Treshy?”
 Oh fuck, oh my god I didn’t even have any time to prepare, say yes for fucks sake.